pin0S/learningML/log.md

 Today's Progress: Worked on Chpt2 Plotting and exploring data as well as writing functions to clean data

 Thoughts: Nearly done with the challenge, not close to being done with this journey.

+## Day 98: December 4, 2018

+Today's Progress: Continued working through Chapter 2

+So far I have learnt
+- how to create a transformation pipeline and set it up automatically for new instances
+- within this how to use feature scaling
+- how to run a quick linear regression model using scikit-learn

+Thoughts: I'm still struggling a little with keeping up with the material, although I know if I keep being diligent looking up things when I don't understand and taking notes that I can look at in the future I will be ok.

+I'm also setting up a project that will help me finally learn about OOP and classes within Python.
+I'm creating my own Pokemon Class, more on that to follow in a new repo.